-Certain employees of the Company are covered under the share based compensation plans of the ultimate holding company.
+Crain employees of the Company are covered under the share based compensation plans of the ultimate holding company.
 These plans are assessed, managed and administered by the ultimate holding company.
 The ultimate holding company recharges to the Company such compensation costs which has been disclosed as "Share based compensation expense" in the Statement of Profit and Loss under "Employee benefit expenses".

-The stock compensation expense recognised for employee services received during the year ended 31 March 2023 were CAD 668,386 and for the period ended 29 April 2021 to 31 March 2022 were CAD 418,612 respectively.
+The stock compensation expense recognised for employee services received during the year ended 31 March 2024 and 31 March 2023 were CAD 389,543 and CAD 668,386 respectively.